arno-di-loreto/apistylebook-web/_pages/design/guidelines/cloud-foundy-cloud-controller-api-style-guide-topics.md

       - name: Redirections
         url: 'https://github.com/cloudfoundry/cc-api-v3-style-guide#redirection'
   - topic_id: http-status-303
-    topic_category: HTTP Status
+    topic_category: HTTP Status Redirection
-    topic_name: HTTP Status 303
+    topic_name: 303 See Other
-    topic_description: When to use HTTP status 303
+    topic_description: |
+      The response to the request can be found under another URI using a GET method.
+When received in response to a POST (or PUT/DELETE), the client should presume that the server has received the data and should issue a redirect with a separate GET message.
     topic__links:
       self:
         href: /design/topics/http-status-303